oikwunze/ServiceNow_Administrator_Plan/README.md

 Achieve a **cost-saving multiplier effect** with every new application deployed on a single system of record by leveraging a single extensible platform and integrated data model.

+### ServiceNow is ideal for building business applications that:

+  Replace processes managed in spreadsheets and email.

+  Modernize and improve departmental applications built on legacy platforms.

+  Automate processes, particularly those with a request-fulfill pattern.

 ## Introduction to Scripting in ServiceNow
 ## Client-side Scripting
 ## Server-side Scripting